bndtools/bnd.manual/_source/_chapters/850-macros.md

 Keys can be wildcarded.
 For example, if you want to set -plugin from different places, then you can set the `plugin.xxx` properties in different places and combine them with `-plugins= ${plugins.*}`.

+## Expansion of ./

+The `./` sequence is automatically expanded to the current filename when found in a macro source file.
+This generally what you want but unfortunately not always.
+The `./` prefix is only replaced when:

+* It is at the start of the expansion, or
+* Preceded by a whitespace.

+So, do you really require the `./` without expansion?
+If so, then there are the following solutions.
+The first one is to use another macro to break the sequence:

+	.=.
+	Some-Header: ${.}/conf/admin.xml

+Alternatively there are a couple of macros that return the given value when called appropriately, and thereby break the sequence:

+	Some-Header-1: ${def;.;.}/conf/jetty/admin.xml
+	Some-Header-2: ${uniq;.}/conf/jetty/admin.xml
+	Some-Header-3: ${unescape;.}/conf/jetty/admin.xml

 ## Types
 @TODO